taskflow/taskflow/README.md

 ```

 By default, a subflow graph joins to its parent node.
-This guarantees a subflow graph to finish before executing the successors of
+This guarantees a subflow graph to finish before the successors of
 its parent node.
 You can disable this feature by calling `subflow.detach()`.
 Detaching the above subflow will result in the following execution flow.